GLYCAM-Web/gmml/README.md

 ```
 For other linux distros, please follow the instructions for the package managment software included with your system.

-Please note that swig 4.0.2 must be installed from [their website](https://www.swig.org/download.html)
+Please note that swig 4.0.2 must be installed from [their website](https://www.swig.org/download.html).
+Just kidding, most current linux distros already have `swig4.0` available right out of the box.

+### Contributing to GMML

+If you want to contribute to `gmml` you will also need to install the following packages:

+* `clang-tidy-15`

 ---
 ## Obtaining the software